micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 At this point, you have both the client and the agent correctly installed in your host machine.

-To start micro-ROS, first run the agent:
+To give micro-ROS access to the ROS 2 dataspace, run the agent:

 ```bash
 # Run a micro-ROS agent